 These days, Allen tends to 130 hives in and around Minneapolis.
 Some hives are owned by local universities, who pay an annual maintenance fee to The Beez Kneez.
 Each spring, she and another beekeeper teach a 14-week course on beekeeping called Camp Beez Kneez.
 Tuition is close to $600.
-Last year, about 40 students signed up, and this year, “we have a waitlist already,” she says.
+Last year, about 40 students signed up, and this past season, “we [had] a waitlist,” she says.

-And Allen is most proud of a device she invented called the Beez Kneez Pedal-Powered Extractor, which might become a future source of income.
+And Allen is most proud of a device she invented called the Beez Kneez Honey Cycle, which she more recently put on the market.
 Many beekeepers use a hand-crank, something like a butter churner, to extract honey, which is “really awkward to use,” she says.
 Allen worked with a mechanical friend to design a pedal-powered version, which looks something like a stationary bike with a giant tank on it, for extracting and filtering honey.
-She sold two extractors (retail price: $2,000) last year and is in talks with manufacturers to make more.
+She has sold a few extractors (retail price: $2,000) and hopes to raise funds to properly advertise the product.

 “I don’t know any other bee operation running like this,” she says.
 “I hope it grows to a point where it can sustain itself, and continue to do really good work with community.”